English Channel naval campaign, 1338–1339: Piracy

-This raid caused panic in numerous communities of southern England and prompted a flurry of expensive defense precautions along the coastline further reducing Edward's ability to make war on France from the continent.
+This raid caused panic in numerous communities of southern England and prompted a flurry of expensive defence precautions along the coastline further reducing Edward's ability to make war on France from the continent.
 The furthest reaches of the English coast, at Devon and Cornwall refused to supply any materials or money for the war for the remainder of the year, insisting they needed their resources to defend themselves.
 Such precautions were not misplaced; hearing of the weakness of the English coast, dozens of merchants and landlords in Normandy, Picardy and Brittany bought coastal traders and equipped them for war resulting in pinprick raids and piracy right along the English coastline.
 Evidence is unclear whether the French understood exactly how effective this tactic was; Béhuchet clearly grasped that by raiding English shipping and cutting off a trade he could cripple the English economy but it is not known if he understood the financial drain his coastal raids had on Edward's exchequer (modern historians tend to think that perhaps he did not but that he considered them to be good for the war effort in any case).

 This piracy also affected the other theatre of war, as French and Castilian ships attacked grain, trade and payroll ships between England and Bordeaux, reducing that city and the region it governed to near mutiny, especially after a large food convoy was badly damaged in an action off Talmont on the 23 August, 1338.